burger

 Indeed, the share can be restricted and only part of the hierarchy can be shared with one or more users.
 Example of recursion when applying a share or removing it:

-1. Imagine full access for all users to the entire content of folders and subfolders.
+1. Imagine full access for all users to all the content of folders and subfolders.

-2. If sharing at the level of the parent folder (the folder at the very top of the hierarchy) is deleted, users will no longer have access to the contents of the folders and subfolders.
+2. If the share at the level of the parent folder (the folder at the very top of the hierarchy) is deleted, users will no longer have access to the content of the folders and subfolders.

-In the event that a parent folder is shared with multiple users, and subsequently, one of these users is removed from sharing at one of the child folders (i.e., one of the subfolders of the main folder located higher in the hierarchy), then the day a new share with a collaborator is made at the level of the parent folder, this share will not be propagated or inherited at the level of the child folders.
+In the case where a parent folder is shared with multiple users, and subsequently, one of these users is removed from the share at one of the child folders (i.e., one of the subfolders of the main folder located higher in the hierarchy), then the day a new share with a collaborator is made at the level of the parent folder, this share will not be propagated or inherited at the level of the child folders.

 1. A share is made with an additional user on a parent folder (SEPT24).

-• The share is recursive across all data contained in the child folders (assoc).
+• The share is recursive over all the data contained in the child folders (assoc).

-2. The share is removed from one of these child folders (assoc).
+2. Sharing is removed from one of these child folders (assoc).

 3. An additional share is made on the parent folder (SEPT24).

-1. The child folder does not inherit this share (due to the manual manipulation in point 2 above).
+• The child folder does not inherit this share (due to the manual operation in point 2 above).

 Has this FAQ been helpful?